Nem (footballer, born 1987)

-Rogisvaldo João dos Santos (born 12 October 1987), known as Nem, is a Brazilian professional footballer who plays as a defensive midfielder for Brazilian club Brasil de Pelotas in Campeonato Brasileiro Série B.
+Rogisvaldo João dos Santos (born 12 October 1987), known as Nem, is a Brazilian former professional footballer who played as a defensive midfielder.

 Career

 Nem born in São Bernardo do Campo.
 Revealed by São Bernardo in 2007.
 In 2010, he was hired by Red Bull Brasil and in 2011, agreed with Juventus.

 Juventude

 In 2012, the steering wheel was hired by Juventude, where he helped the team win the Copa FGF.

 Figueirense

 In 2013, he signed Figueirense for 1 year, and in 2014, renewed his contract and helped Figueira win their 16th title Campeonato Catarinense.

 ABC

 In 2015, it was announced as ABC reinforcement.
 He scored his first goal for the club in alvinegro win 2–0 on Boavista in a match valid for the Copa do Brasil.

 Ceará

 On 28 March 2016, it was not borrowed by the end of November to the Ceará.
 After receiving proposals from other clubs, nor was returned to Figueirense after rapid loan period.